 If you are looking for a transport option that is both reliable and has an effective spill containment reputation, look no further than the range from Eco Pallets.
 Compliant with all international spill containment regulations, our pallets offer a dependable solution to your hazardous liquid transportation.

-The unique chemical composition of our spill containment pallets really set our products apart from the competition.
-Made from high-density polyethylene, the pallets are chemically resistant to many liquids and give you peace of mind if there is ever an accident out on the road.
-We offer bunded pallets that are designed to hold up to four drums or containers such as the Eco Pallets ECO Bunded 230.
+The unique chemical composition of our spill containment pallets really sets our products apart from the competition.
+Made from high-density polyethylene, the pallets are chemically resistant to many liquids.
+And also give you peace of mind if there is ever an accident out on the road.
+We offer bunded pallets that are designed to hold up to four drums or containers such as the Eco Pallets ECO-BUNDED 230.
 Easy to clean and sterile, this particular offering has a high chemical resistance against acids and alkalis.

 Thanks for visiting our plastic pallets news blog!

 Next Post: Learn about the best pallet stacking and storage methods.